Nobel-Justin/Oviz-Bio-demo/LandScape/markdown/LandScape-Manual.markdown

   One SVG file will be generated when the '**Download**' button is clicked.
 Two themes are supplied: the default theme with a dark background and the light theme with white background.
 To use the light theme, please click the '**Light Theme**' button.

 # Sidebar Functions
-The sidebar provides diverse options to fine-tune the display, such as manage files, reset size and color, group and reorder objects, and so on.
+The sidebar provides diverse options to fine-tune the display, such as managing files, resetting size and color, grouping and reordering objects, and so on.

 - **Files**
   - __*Manage Files*__: checklist of CSV files uploaded previously, delete or download the CSV files.